rclone/rclone/docs/content/pikpak.md

 These can be run on a running backend using the rc command [backend/command](/rc/#backend-command).

-### getid

-Get an ID of a file or directory

-    rclone backend getid remote: [options] [<arguments>+]

-This command is to obtain an ID of a file or directory.

-Usage:

-    rclone backend getid pikpak:path {subpath}

-The 'path' should point to a directory not a file.
-Use an extra argument 'subpath' to get an ID of a file located in 'pikpak:path'.

 ### addurl

 Add offline download task for url